Skip to main content

 }

-Important: The id returned is your Monitor ID, which you’ll use to manage and stop monitoring this company.
+Important: The id returned is your Monitor ID, which you can use to stop monitoring for the related company.

 Step 2: Configure Webhooks